-As Stephen Few has rightly said, “Numbers have an important story to tell.
+Stephen Few said, “Numbers have an important story to tell.
 They rely on you to give them a clear and convincing voice.”
-Understanding the difference between correlation and causation helps in giving a clear voice to your business data and therefore helps in making successful business decisions.
+Understanding the difference between correlation and causation helps us see clearer the connections among the data points, hear better what the data speaks, enabling us to make better business decisions.

 What is “Correlation”?

 Correlation is a statistical term that pertains to the degree of relationship between two random variables.
-It tells us that there is a pattern between the variables, and they tend to move together.
+It tells us how strong is a connection between them, reflecting how tightly or loosely they move together.

-For example, Two variables A and B are observed at the same time.
-It may be seen that when A increases, the value of B also increases.
-Here A and B are correlated, but it may not mean that B is increasing due to A.
+For example, variables A and B are observed at the same time.
+When A increases, B also increases.
+We say A and B are correlated.
+It may not mean that B is increasing due to A.

-It may happen that A is causing another variable C to increase, which may be causing B to increase.
-So, if increment in C is stopped, then even though A might continue to grow, B would not increase.
-And this is how we make sure A does not cause B, but somehow may be related.
+It could be that an increase in A is causing the increase in another variable C, which in turn is causing B to increase.
+So when C stops increasing, even though A might continue to grow, B would not grow.
+Therefore, A does not cause B, but B is related to A.

-Most of the times, Correlation is drawn from the data of events that happened in the past.
+Most of the times, correlation is drawn from analyzing past data and past events.

 What is “Causation”?

-Causation refers to the “cause-and-effect” relationship between two variables.
-In causation, we can establish a causal relationship between two variables.
-We can say that two variables A and B are related, they are happening at the same time, and A is causing B. Causation usually involves experimental studies and researches.
+Causation refers to the “cause-and-effect” relationship that we can clearly establish a causal linkage between the two variables.
+Their changes are happening at the same time, and the change in one is causing the change in another.
+Causation usually involves experimental studies and researches.